fgr1986/coco_mcu/README.md

 * Each parameter uses 2b in the ROM, giving a total of 244.4KB

 #### RAM Usage
-Always taking in mind how MCU NN libs (see CMSIS: https://github.com/ARM-software/CMSIS_5)
+During the development of the proposed model, we had in mind how MCU NN libs (see CMSIS: https://github.com/ARM-software/CMSIS_5) are able to optimize not only the computation but also the memory fingerprint, allowing, when possible, to reuse temporal buffers, or perform in-place computations.
+Following these principles,
 * Point-wise additions and multiplications are considered in-place.
 Should a custom operation `f(t)` be performed over the tensor `t`, a single uint8 can hold temporarily the value `aux = f(t_i)`, later replacing the memory space where `t_i` was in.
 * Let `h(t)=g(f(t))`, being `t` not required for later operations, after `f(t)` has been computed, the memory space previously occupied by `t` can be freed and reasigned.
 * Let `h(t) = y(g(t), f(t))` a graph section with two paths or branches, dependent on `t`, we compute first one branch i.e. `g(t)`, then `f(t)`, so `t` no longer requires to be hold in memory, and its memory space reallocated to compute `y()`.